kayzenl2/sidepanel-extension-template/README.md

 1. Click the extension icon in the browser toolbar
 2. The sidepanel will open on the right side
-3. Navigate through the template tabs (Home, Profile, Settings)
+3. Start customizing the template for your needs

 ## Project Structure